raspberrypilearning/3D-scene/en/step_3.md

-## Choose your theme
+## 3-dimensions

-Now it is time to work on your own project.
-In this step you will think about your project idea.
-In the next step, you will begin to make your project.
+In this step you will think about 3-dimensional scenery.

---- task ---

-Take five minutes to think about **your** '3D scene' project.

-What mood do you want to create?
-Will it be relaxing, energising, or funny?

---- /task ---

 --- task ---